 Understanding math will make you a better engineer.

-If so, I am building something for you.
-I am working to create the best resource to study the mathematics of machine learning out there.
+So, I am working to create the best book to study the mathematics of machine learning.

 Math explained, as simple as possible.

 Every concept is explained step by step, from elementary to advanced.
 No fancy tricks and mathematical magic.
 Intuition and motivation first, technical explanations second.

 Open up the black boxes.

 Machine learning is full of mysterious black boxes.
 Looking inside them allows you to be a master of your field and always understand what is going on.

 Structure of vector spaces: norms and inner products

 Solving linear equation systems